 - Look for streets that parallel 4-lane highspeed streets

 - Practice your route during Bike to Work Week in May

-This fun annual national event is hosted in Springfield by Ozark Greenways, typically during the third week each May.
+This fun annual national event is hosted in Springfield by Ozark Greenways, during the third week each May.
 The goal of the week is to show off our community's network of greenway trails, on-street bike routes and city buses, whether by biking, walking, taking the city bus, carpooling, telecommuting or any combination, we want to highlight the trails and routes, and how easy it can be for many residents to leave their car behind once in a while, or on a regular basis.
-Here's a cartoon to get you thinking about it.

-Find out more and register for Bike to Work Week.
-Everyone who particpates and reports back to us wins fun prizes!
+Find out more here.
+Everyone who reports in to us wins prizes!